Urban forestry: The Kerwa Forest Area

 A case study performed on the Kerwa Forest Area, 10 km from the city of Bhopal, India, evaluated the effects of human impact and capacity of ecosystems services.
 Bhopal's swift urbanization has negatively impacted ecosystems in the Kerfa Forest Area.
 Due to human impacts, there were very few ecosystem services such as carbon sequestration and biodiversity conservation, that were evident enough to be measured in the study.
 The forest is still able to filter stormwater and provide stable drinking water supplies for Bhopal city residents.
 40% of Bhopal citizens rely on the Upper Lake, a reservoir that sits in a region of the Kerfa Forest, for drinking water.
 Forest degradation has increased runoff from the Kerwa Forest Area, which alters water quality in the lake.
 Direct overland flow transports excess nutrients from adjacent agricultural fields to the lake, which causes eutrophication and reduces lake biodiversity.
 The Kerfa Forest Area is under critical environmental stress and supplies ecosystem services necessary to the health and wellbeing of Bhopal residents.

-Carbon Sequestration Potential
+Carbon sequestration potential

 Native tree species in India have a large potential for carbon sequestration in urban areas with high greenhouse gas concentrations.
-A highly productive species of Teak trees (T. grandis) can sequester more carbon in less time than other native trees.
+A highly productive species of teak trees (T. grandis) can sequester more carbon in less time than other native trees.
 Planting T. grandis in areas undergoing rapid urbanization can act as carbon sinks for excess carbon dioxide emissions.
 A mix of native species, however, is often ecologically more valuable and will provide more ecosystem services.